 “Under that model, the hot ejecta should have been degassed almost completely, eliminating all water,” Zhang said.

-A paper titled “Water in lunar anorthosites and evidence for a wet early moon” was published online Feb.
-17 in the journal Nature Geoscience.
+A paper titled “Water in lunar anorthosites and evidence for a wet early moon” was published online on February 17 in the journal Nature Geoscience.
 The first author is Hejiu Hui, postdoctoral research associate of civil and environmental engineering and earth sciences at the University of Notre Dame.
 Hui received his doctorate at U-M under Zhang, a professor in the Department of Earth and Environmental Sciences and one of three co-authors of the Nature Geoscience paper.

 Over the last five years, spacecraft observations and new lab measurements of Apollo lunar samples have overturned the long-held belief that the moon is bone-dry.